 “What did she say there?”
 Dave asked, stepping up to pull Reed off the gate.

 “Term of respect for dragons.”
-Reed never took his eyes off of her and the flash of surprise in her face told Dave that it wasn’t what it meant but he would leave it.
+Reed never took his eyes off of her, and the flash of surprise on her face told Dave that it wasn’t what it meant, but he would leave it.
 He suspected that there was a great deal more to Aaron’s dragon than the Council was letting them believe and he knew for a fact that Aaron suspected as well.
 The Council wanted the dragon protected and was willing to lie to their most powerful Judge to get that to happen.
 Reed was no mere elemental dragon.

 Hotch knew that something had happened that had seemed to upset Reed when Dave had been interrogating Kathy.
-Dave hadn’t told him of anything that happened and he was sure that he was telling him the truth so it was something that the older man hadn’t picked up on,
+Dave hadn’t told him about anything that happened, and he was sure that he was telling him the truth, so it was something that the older man hadn’t picked up on,

 “So you know Romanian?”
 Morgan asked as he took the seat across from where Reed was sitting alone on one of the smaller tables.
 Morgan slid over an opened bag of peanut butter M&Ms. A few scattered out and Reed grabbed at them with his front claws.
 So it wasn’t just Hotch who had noticed that there was something wrong with the dragon.